 K-anonymity: This approach is quite different from the one that I described earlier.
 With K-anonymity, we are not aiming to ‘hide’ any data, but rather are softly ‘masking’ the QI values.
 The most popular techniques used in k-anonymity are purging and generalization.
 Purging simply replaces QI values with random strings like ‘-’ (similar to suppression).
 Generalization doesn’t remove QI values completely but replaces them with ranges instead of set numbers(e.g. 20-30 years old).
 The main goal of k-anonymity is to provide a guarantee that any arbitrary query on a large dataset will not reveal information that can help narrow a group down below a threshold of ‘k’ individuals.
 Strictly speaking, ‘k-anonymity’ ensures that all possible equivalence groups of a dataset have at least ‘k’ records (equivalence groups are the subsets of datasets, which have the same value for one or more QIs).
 For instance, a 3-anonymity dataset ensures that for each query that a potential attacker can perform, we will have at least 3 individuals, which cannot be distinguished based on the QI values.

-- l-diversity.
-Unfortunately, k-anonymity techniques may still be subject to attacks, which is usually because each of the equivalence groups may not have attribute diversity.
-A rare case for that is when all QI records of the equivalence group are the same, enabling the attacker to easily make an inference. l-diversity makes sure that there is enough diversity among QI records in each of the possible equivalence groups.
+l-diversity: Unfortunately, k-anonymity techniques may still be subject to attacks, which is usually because each of the equivalence groups may not have attribute diversity.
+A rare case for this is when all QI records of the equivalence group are the same, enabling the attacker to easily make an inference. l-diversity makes sure that there is enough diversity among QI records in each of the possible equivalence groups.